BigSoftVideo/DOTE/install.md

 If you do, then _DOTE_ won't ask again on that machine.
 If you don't, then _DOTE_ will not start.

+### PRO Editions license key

+You will need to purchase and enter a [license key](pro.md#license) to unlock the premium features in _DOTE_.
+If you are upgrading, then you do not need to re-enter these details.

 ### Installation problems <a id='problems'></a>

 On Windows, the installation may fail because Windows Defender does not recognise the software.